-“The music industry as a whole will be totally revolutionized by blockchain over the next few years and that is why I’m so pleased to be involved in how Lightstream pushes this vision forward.
+“The music industry as a whole will be totally revolutionized by Regulated Blockchain over the next few years and that is why I’m so pleased to be involved in how Lightstream pushes this vision forward.
 It’s clear that the protocol’s unique focus on speed and privacy when sharing content on blockchain networks is perfectly suited to the music industry,” says Walters.

 Lightstreams is based in Estonia, the home of many blockchain startups and casinos.